Watercooler Pick

 What it’s about:

-AlRawabi School for Girls follows Mariam, a high school student at a private all-girls school in Jordan.
-When the school’s mean girls push her one step too far she gathers her friends and creates a plan to take her tormentors down, one by one.
+When her high school’s mean girls push Miriam one step too far, she gathers her friends and creates a plan to take her tormentors down, one by one, in this fresh take on the teen drama set in Jordan.

 Names you might know: